 Preheat the oven to 350°.

-In your largest bowl combine the thawed hash browns, softened and sliced margarine (or butter), can of cream of chicken soup, sour cream, onions and shredded cheese.
-Season with salt and pepper to taste and blend well then transfer the potatoes to a 9×13 glass baking dish.
+In a large bowl, combine hash browns, softened and sliced margarine (or butter), cream of chicken soup, sour cream, onions and shredded cheese.

 Yes, you can use pre-shredded cheese but it won’t melt as smoothly as hand-shredded.
 Manufacturers add preservatives to their shredded cheese to keep it from clumping in the bag.
 The additives don’t allow it to melt as well.

-These potatoes also freeze well and any leftovers will reheat with the same delicious flavor.
+These potatoes also freeze and reheat well.

 If you tried this Cheesy Potato recipe or any other on the blog then I’d love to hear from you with a comment or star rating!